lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 })
 ```

 Since the test is a bit more complex, I decided to assign the result to `actual`, and assert against that.
 I think this makes it more clear.

-We don't need to use the specific constraints outlined in the table earlier; as long as the tests pass with the constraints we pass in here, we can be confident `validateMeasurement` will work correctly for any given set of `min/max` constraints.
+We don't need to use the specific constraints for pounds and kilograms outlined in the table earlier.
+As long as the tests pass with the constraints we pass in here, we can be confident `validateMeasurement` will work correctly for any given set of `min/max` constraints.

+I also left a blank line between the body of the test and the assertion.
+This is a personal preference, loosely inspired by the three phases of a test: *arrange*, *act* and *assert*.
+We will talk about those later.

+You don't have to write your tests like this.
+Personally, I find it useful to think in terms of "doing things" (eg, creating some variables, calling some functions) and asserting (where we say "given this scenario, this should happen").

-As you might expect, the implementation is much shorter than the test code:
+Personal philosophy aside - the implementation, again, is much shorter than the test code.
+Notice a pattern?

 ```js
 export function validateMeasurement(value, { constraints }) {